-Transfer credits will not be given for courses completed at private career colleges registered under the Ontario Private Career Colleges Act 2005 or equivalents outside Ontario due to the applied nature of studies.
+Private career colleges registered under the Ontario Private Career Colleges Act 2005 or equivalents outside of Ontario will not be considered for admission or transfer credits due to the applied nature of studies.

 General Transfer Credit Policy (all diploma and college degree programs)

-Courses used toward transfer credits must have a minimum grade of 70%.
+Courses completed within a diploma program must have a minimum grade of 70%.
 You can expect to receive the following transfer credit consideration:

 - Up to 7.5 credits with completion of a three-year diploma program.

 - Up to 5.0 credits with completion of a two–year diploma program or two years of a three-year diploma.